 Glenn’s ISS Payload Operations Center Provided Around-the-Clock Operations Support for Space Experiments on the International Space Station

-Since 2001, the ISSPOC has provided over 26,000 hr of continuous support for diverse microgravity research experiments onboard the ISS, 24 hr a day, 7 days a week, while requiring less than 100 hr of crew intervention.
+Since 2001, the GIPOC has provided over 26,000 hr of continuous support for diverse microgravity research experiments onboard the ISS, 24 hr a day, 7 days a week, while requiring less than 100 hr of crew intervention.
 Secure, dedicated audio, video, and data interfaces are provided to payload teams, including a digital stream of two channels of video from the ISS and the ability to communicate directly with the ISS crew.
 Hardware and software provide the ability to send commands to payload hardware and to receive feedback via telemetry data and video links.

-Real-time video also is networked to the ISSPOC, allowing payload developers to view ISS video, which displays crew members interacting with their experiments on orbit and can include images of experiment execution.
-The ISSPOC can receive two of the four ISS video channels simultaneously, and can route video directly to the payload developer’s console position, on the basis of the developer’s requirements.
+Real-time video also is networked to the GIPOC, allowing payload developers to view ISS video, which displays crew members interacting with their experiments on orbit and can include images of experiment execution.
+The GIPOC can receive two of the four ISS video channels simultaneously, and can route video directly to the payload developer’s console position, on the basis of the developer’s requirements.
 All systems are monitored by the sustaining engineering staff daily and by automated systems around the clock.
 Short- and long-term storage of scientific and engineering data and access to a public Web site containing processed data are also provided.
 Technical support can be provided to operation sites outside Glenn when requested.